feldti/MSKLibQREncode/README.md

 # MSKLibQREncode
-A wrapper around zbar-tools.
-You may load the Linux stuff via
+A wrapper around zbar-tools to be used by Gemstone/S database.
+You may install the Linux stuff via

 ```Bash
 sudo apt-get install zbar-tools